-- Turn Off Your Cable – Cable TV is old, outdated, and expensive.
+- Turn off your cable – Cable TV is old, outdated, and expensive.
 Turn in your cable box and DVR.
 I know.
 It sucks, but you don’t really need it, and can do without it temporarily while you save money to move off grid.
 Keep in mind, you’re doing this to raise money to make the move off grid.
-Ever dollar helps you do that faster.
+Every dollar helps you do that faster.

 SAVINGS = $100/month

-- Lower Your Electricity Usage – Turn off the lights in rooms.
+- Lower your electricity usage – Turn off the lights in rooms.
 Unplug appliances.
 Yes!
 Appliances still use electricity even when not turned on.
 Unplug and turn everything off.
 Don’t use your microwave if possible.
 Large appliances consume the most electricity.
-Turn off your AC unit or heater.
-Try not to use it because it makes for the largest consumption of electricity.
+Turn off your AC unit or heater when possible.
+These account for the largest consumption of electricity.

 SAVINGS = $75